derailed-dash/demo-lz-docs/content/pcp/Decision Records/DR021-log-sinks.md

 ## Context

 Security Operations require the monitoring of certain logs/metrics from the IaaS Platform.
-Logging sinks are a tool in GCP that can be used to achieve this and have been used in a similar integration previously for the Legacy Partnership Data Platform (PDP).
+Logging sinks are a tool in GCP that can be used to achieve this and have been used in a similar integration previously for the Legacy LZ-Demo Data Platform (PDP).

 Based off requirements given to use by security, we have set up the following infrastructure in the IaaS Platform